ptanov/photos-to-map/README.md

 ## What if I don't have GPS coordinates

 You can download your Location History (if enabled) from [Google Takeout](https://takeout.google.com/settings/takeout).
 Select only `Google Location History` and use `KML` format (instead of `JSON`).
-Then you can create a copy of your photos and run this command targeting the COPY of the images (it will set approximately location to the images) `exiftool -api GeoMaxIntSecs=18000 -api GeoMaxExtSecs=18000 -overwrite_original -geotag "Location History.kml" "PATH-TO-IMAGES/*"`.
+Then you can create a copy of your photos (check the script `copy-image-exif.sh`) and run this command targeting the COPY of the images (it will set approximately location to the images) `exiftool -api GeoMaxIntSecs=18000 -api GeoMaxExtSecs=18000 -overwrite_original -geotag "Location History.kml" "PATH-TO-IMAGES/*"` (You can use 240 instead of 18000 to geotag only exact matches, e.g. when you have gpx file: `exiftool -api GeoMaxIntSecs=240 -api GeoMaxExtSecs=240 -overwrite_original -geotag "*.gpx" "PATH-TO-IMAGES/*"`).
 For more information check [exiftool](https://exiftool.org/ExifTool.html).

 ## Docker